usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.md

     git clone git@github.com:your_name_here/{{ cookiecutter.project_slug }}.git
     ```

 3. Create development environment.
-Using the makefile will install a development version using mamba.
+Using the `make` will install a development version using mamba.

     ```bash
     make mamba-dev